The Project

-There are ongoing plans for construction of a 35-foot tall steel sculpture at the Cuba Visitor’s Center that celebrates the history and legacy of the Osage Nation.
-The project, which will be overseen by Cuba artist Glen Tutterrow, is currently in a fundraising stage.
-Construction will begin in 2015.
+It all started with a dream and soon turned into plans for construction of a 35-foot tall steel sculpture at the Cuba Visitor’s Center that celebrates the history and legacy of the Osage Nation.
+The project, which will be overseen by Cuba artist Glen Tutterrow, is now completed.
+“I had a dream of building something for the Osage Trail.
+We are here because of the trail that the Osage blazed for us way back when and I have always been very sensitive to the Native American culture”.

 Execution

-The sculpture will depict an Osage Indian family traveling westward along the Osage Trail.
-It will feature an Osage warrior in period-specific dress and historically accurate ornamentation, followed on the trail by his family.
-The following story provides a brief historical overview of the Native American tribe that in the 18th century was the dominant tribe in the region.
+The sculpture depicts an Osage Indian family traveling westward along the Osage Trail.
+It features an Osage warrior in period-specific dress and historically accurate ornamentation, followed on the trail by his family.
+The Osage Tribe of Native Americans covered a wide range of territory in the American Midwest.
+Their hunting and warring expeditions spanned the entire Ozark Plateau region and included what would become the states of Kansas, Missouri, Oklahoma, and Arkansas.

 The Monument